davidtran641/go-beauty/channel-patterns/README.md

 ## Channel patterns
 ### Channel generator
 Channels are first-class values, just like other types in go.
-A generator is a function that retuns a channel
+A generator is a function that returns a channel
 ```
 func NewOddNumbers(max int) <-chan int {
 	c := make(chan int)